As long as:

 In most instances, there should be no securities law restrictions applicable to the offer of stock options due to available exemptions from the prospectus requirements.
 However, the issuer must ensure the requirements of applicable securities laws and exchange policies are satisfied, including the availability of a prospectus exemption.

-Approval from the China Securities Regulatory Commission (CSRC) for the offer of stock awards by China listed companies is required.
+Approval from the China Securities Regulatory Commission (CSRC) for the offer of stock awards by China-listed companies is required.
 However, the Chinese securities laws are silent as to whether the offer of stock awards by overseas listed companies is subject to approval by CSRC, and there are no procedures for foreign issuers to obtain such approval.
 Although the CSRC has informally stated that the offer of options is not subject to securities law requirements, given the CSRC's guidance is informal and non-binding, a company offering stock options should nonetheless consider measures to reduce the risk (eg, mandate cashless exercise) in the event such an offer is deemed subject to CSRC approval.

 As long as the award of stock options is not deemed to be a public offer, securities requirements generally do not apply.
 Awards addressed to individual employees should not be deemed public offers, and, therefore, said award shall not be addressed to more than 100 determined employees.

-The EU Prospectus Regulation has been implemented into Czech law.
-Generally, stock options are considered as transferable investment instruments.
-If no consideration is paid by the employee for restricted stock or RSUs, the award should be exempt from the prospectus requirements.
 Even if options are considered securities that require a prospectus (eg, an employee pays consideration), they may nonetheless be exempt from the prospectus requirements (eg, if is addressed to fewer than 150 persons per country).

-Even if employee stock options are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements if one or more prospectus exemptions apply (eg, the 150-person exemption) in accordance with the EU Prospectus Regulation.
+Even if employee stock options are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements if 1 or more prospectus exemptions apply (eg, the 150-person exemption) in accordance with the EU Prospectus Regulation.

 In a Simplified Stock Company, hereinafter “S.A.S.”
 (Sociedad de Acciones Simplificada) the company may issue several types of shares.
 This may contemplate stock options.
 However, S.A.S.s cannot be listed.